CSbyGB/pentips/mobile-app/android.md

 ## Get the app

 - Ask your customer to give it to you with SSL Pinning disabled.
 This is the best option...
-- Google play (we can use apk pull and take it from an AVD or device you will an account on Google)
+- Google play (we can use apk pull and take it from an AVD or device you will need an account on Google)
 - [apk Pure](https://apkpure.com)
 - [apk mirror](https://www.apkmirror.com/)
 - [apk monk](https://www.apkmonk.com/)